inside: easy ways to prepare tomorrow’s homeschool today

-I’ve found it’s important to spend a few minutes ensuring all the books are returned to their proper spot as I’m closing up the homeschool.
+So spend a few minutes ensuring all the books are returned to their proper spot as you’re closing up the homeschool.

-Otherwise the kids will be yelling for me to find their school books in the morning.Return supplies to their proper spots when you're finished with today's homeschool.Click To Tweet
+Otherwise the kids will be begging you to find their school books in the morning.Return supplies to their proper spots when you're finished with today's homeschool.Click To Tweet

 The secret to preparing tomorrow’s homeschool is to use a few minutes to review tomorrow as you’re closing up shop today.
 Check the calendar and your homeschool plans.
 Glance at your teacher’s manuals for supplies and concepts being taught.
 Return all supplies back to their proper spots.